RajidiSahithi/Session_10/README.md

 ## [RESULTS]

 I achieved 90% of accuracy in 24 epochs.
-Initially model is under fitting.
-As number of epochs increased it worked good.
+Initially model is underfitting.
+As the number of epochs increased it worked good.